pxg/pxg.github.io/_posts/2026-02-04-publishing-jekyl-articles-from-an-iphone.md

 Initial impressions are good, the editor can be a bit fiddly on the iPhone in particular adding in links.
 The image support is surprisingly good and easy to use.

 The main thing is this has made it significantly easier for me to edit and update articles which is exactly what I was looking for.
+If you want to do something more; make it easy!